lakpro/lakpro/README.md

 <br> -->

 ## About Me:
-- 🎓 I'm a final year student pursuing B.tech in CSE from LNMIIT, Jaipur (2020-2024)
+- 🎓 I'm a B.tech grad in CSE from LNMIIT, Jaipur (2024)
-- 🔭 I’m currently looking for internship and full-time opportunities
+- 🔭 I’m currently looking for full-time opportunities
-- 🌱 Exploring and Developing Chrome Extentions
+- 🌱 Exploring and Developing Chrome Extensions
 - 📫 How to reach me: [setia.lakshay@outlook.com](mailto:setia.lakshay@outlook.com)
 - ⚡ Fun fact: I love football ⚽ and F1 🏁